vladimirkl/spock-extensions/README.markdown

    If test directory already exists whether it should be cleaned up (`true` value) or another one should be created next to it (`false` value).

 For each feature test directory created at `"<baseDir>/<spec FQCN>/<feature name>"` where all non-alphabetic characters in feature name are replaced by `"-"`.
+For example for feature `'Check pack() and unpack() operations'` in `FileBeanSpec` it will be `build/test/com.goldin.gcommons.specs.FileBeanSpec/Check-pack-and-unpack-operations/`.

 ### [Unit Tests](https://github.com/evgeny-goldin/spock-extensions/tree/9ab732830a9fea4976050d90517dac3d6d6be5f3/src/test/groovy/com/goldin/spock/extensions)
 ### Example (taken from [this file](https://github.com/evgeny-goldin/gcommons/blob/87484d54f0065f7e73008d4eabf1ea507b0922e4/src/test/groovy/com/goldin/gcommons/specs/FileBeanSpec.groovy))